AndyMasc/Bionic-Hand/README.md

 ## 🧠 How It Works

 1. **Hand Tracking**
-   - Uses [MediaPipe Hands](https://google.github.io/mediapipe/solutions/hands) to detect 21 hand landmarks from a webcam feed.
+   - Uses [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide) to detect hand landmarks from a webcam feed.

 2. **Angle Calculation**
    - Measures the angle of each finger by comparing key joint landmarks.